-Annie previously worked as PennFuture’s Western PA Outreach Coordinator, working with the Breathe Collaborative to reduce air pollution in the region.
+Annie previously worked as PennFuture’s Western PA Outreach Coordinator, working with the Breathe Project to reduce air pollution in the region.
 Her work involved community and coalition outreach around stormwater management, renewable energy, environmental enforcement, and sound environmental policy.

 Prior to joining PennFuture, Annie was a policy intern for American Forests and the environmental legislative intern for the office of Senator Robert Casey, Jr.